laurelherting/lmh-headspace/AWS/examTips.md

     Fast & flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
     (non-realtional), auto-scaling
+	Read / Write Capacity
+	Set per Table
+	Can be changed at any time - it's an ASYNC operation Allocated on a per second basis
+	* Facts:
+	Spread across 3 geographically distinct data centers 400KB item size limit
 * Data Warehousing
     used for business intelligence
     pulls in very large and complex data sets

 ### Autoscaling
-Allows you to provision multiple EC2 instances behind a load balancer automatically depending on your demand.
+* Allows you to provision multiple EC2 instances behind a load balancer automatically depending on your demand.
+* does not update current resources unless you set UpdatePolicy

+### Scaling vs elasticity
+Easy to scale in and out for cost saving (elastic) hard to scale up then back down

 ### Route53
 * Domain Name Service